mathildasoda/mathildasoda.github.io/menu/About.md

 **Computer Science Theory Reading Group**: a reading group focusing on advanced material in algorithms (especially Game Theory), where I gave a talk on Multi-armed Bandits algorithm

-**Drexel College of Computing and Informatics**: I am/was a Teaching Assistant for courses: Data Structure (fall 2021, winter 2022, spring 2022), Mathematical Foundation of Computer Science (fall 2021), Computer Programming I (fall 2022) & II (winter 2023).
+**Drexel College of Computing and Informatics**: Since 2021 I have been a Teaching Assistant for courses: Data Structure, Mathematical Foundation of Computer Science, Computer Programming I & II.
 My duties includes grading, proctoring exams, hosting labs sessions, and hosting office hours